 How to prepare your workplace for an intern?

 For any intern you expect to hire, it is important to have a plan to provide structure to their internship.
 The plan should include the tasks they will be expected to complete with associated timeframes.
 Even if an intern is simply shadowing team members, a plan will help provide context for the work they will be exposed to.
+To help interns with their training, consider using the Studocu platform, which allows you to choose tasks from their Universities.

 Preparing a formal onboarding is also a great opportunity to introduce interns to your company and team as well as internal policies and procedures.
 It is also important to present your company’s health and safety policy, especially if the internship is in person and at your office.
 Finally, when preparing your workplace for the internship, you should be considerate of the fact that it might be your intern’s first work experience.